feifeiji89/attribution-reporting-api/AGGREGATE.md

-[Source registrations](#attribution-source-registration) will accept an optional field `named_budgets`, which is a dictionary used to set the maximum contribution for each budget name for this source.
+[Source registrations](#attribution-source-registration) will accept an optional field `named_budgets`, which is a dictionary used to set the maximum contribution for each named budget for this source.

 ```jsonc
 {